chrisdona-marketing/digital-marketing-portfolio/README.md

 # ℹ️ About This Portfolio

-> [!NOTE]
 > Where historical analytics were available, performance figures are based on available **GA4, CRM, advertising, SEO or reporting data**.
-Where historical analytics were unavailable, estimates or current public-footprint figures are identified separately rather than presented as verified historical results.

-This portfolio demonstrates both **strategic marketing leadership and hands-on execution**, from planning, budgeting, positioning and team leadership through to SEO, paid media, content, analytics, websites, events, PR and lead generation.
+This portfolio demonstrates a combination of **strategic marketing leadership and hands-on digital expertise**.

+My current positioning is not as a designer, videographer or channel-only specialist.
+The execution experience documented here provides the practical foundation to **lead teams, agencies and partners effectively, evaluate output critically, connect execution to business strategy and step into hands-on delivery when required**.

 ---